ArkadiuszRaj/STM32RRFBuild/README.md

 Please run ./buid.sh script.

 It will go through all folders, eventually clone repositories and set proper branches.
 When cloned repo exists, it will try to fetch latest changes automatically.
 After ensuring all code is refreshed, it will start exeuting several cmake command to build libraries and finally firmware file.

+Script uses ncurses menu system to allow selection of the board, sbc or esp8266 access types.